-Ireland’s most prestigious university is a bucolic retreat in the heart of the city that puts one in mind of the great universities like Oxford, Cambridge or Harvard.
+Ireland’s most prestigious university is a bucolic retreat in the heart of the city.
 Just ambling about its cobbled squares it’s easy to imagine it in those far-off days when all good gentlemen (for they were only men) came equipped with a passion for philosophy and a love of empire.
 The student body is a lot more diverse these days, even if the look remains the same.

 It remained completely Protestant until 1793, but even when the university relented and began to admit Catholics, the Catholic Church held firm; until 1970, any Catholic who enrolled here could consider themselves excommunicated.

 The campus is a masterpiece of architecture and landscaping beautifully preserved in Georgian aspic.
 Most of the buildings and statues date from the 18th and 19th centuries, each elegantly laid out on a cobbled or grassy square.
 The newer bits include the 1978 Arts & Social Science Building, which backs on to Nassau St and forms the alternative entrance to the college.
-Like the college's Berkeley Library, it was designed by Paul Koralek; it houses the Douglas Hyde Gallery of Modern Art.
+Like Berkeley Library, it was designed by Paul Koralek; it houses the Douglas Hyde Gallery of Modern Art.
+The college's greatest treasures, however, are housed within the Old Library, facing the Arts & Social Science Building, which usually has a long line of visitors waiting to get in to take a peek at the Book of Kells and the Long Room.

-A great way to see the grounds is on a walking tour, which depart from the Regent House entrance on College Green.
+A great way to see the grounds is on a walking tour, departing from the Regent House entrance on College Green.
+On sunny days, head to the campus bar on the cricket grounds to lounge around with a cold can of beer.